Aarhus-RadOnc-AI/Uncertainty-estimation-for-Head-and-Neck-tumour-Segmentation/README.md

    - nnUNetTrainerV2_PhiSeg_gamma.py # Loss composition oscillation between reconstruction loss and ELOB loss.
    - nnUNetTrainerV2_PhiSegAdam.py # Using Adam as optimizer.
    - nnUNetTrainerV2_PhiSeg_dc_ce.py # Only optimize on the reconstruction loss (cross entropy + dice loss).
-   - PHISeg.py
+   - PHISeg.py # the architecture for PhiSeg.

-If you use PhiSeg, please cite and reference to the original paper "Capturing Uncertainty in Medical Image Segmentation":
+If you use PhiSeg, please cite and reference the original paper "Capturing Uncertainty in Medical Image Segmentation":
 ```
 @article{PHiSeg2019Baumgartner,
          author={Baumgartner, Christian F. and Tezcan, Kerem C. and